The Writing Center for Creative Aging: Who We Are

 Among her awards are poetry and teaching fellowships from the New Jersey State Council on the Arts and the Geraldine R. Dodge Foundation.
 Shelley is a National Center for Creative Aging-trained teaching artist.
 In 2012, she was one of a dozen tri-state teaching artists selected to complete NCCA’s “Arts & Aging Core Training” held at the Arts Council of Princeton.

 In addition to her role at the Writing Center for Creative Aging, Shelley has—since 2000—been an artist-in-education for the New Jersey Writers Project, sponsored by the New Jersey State Council on the Arts and Writers Theatre of New Jersey.
 She joined the roster of teaching artists at NJPAC in 2005.
+In January 2023, she was invited to join the Creative Aging roster of professional teaching artists at Lifetime Arts.

 She has worked as an arts education administrator, writer, editor, and public relations executive for such companies as the AIE Consortium, CES Publishing, Simon & Shuster, Highgate Pictures, The Rowland Company, and NBC News.